Bricks to Clicks: Chapter Four Summary

 Owning the omnichannel relationship is how we see many popular brands become a bricks to clicks success.

 Most big retailers need assistance with inventory optimization, which is precisely where we step in.
 Measuring stock levels is complicated, and includes a combination of physical product, system settings, and timing.
 For one large retailer, we built a daily inventory data feed from their inventory system.
 We compared this data dump to what it said on the site about product availability, so the client knew immediately when there were key discrepancies.

 The result: we helped the retailer track down more than 60,000 units of inventory per month that should have been for sale on the site.
 By bringing together multiple data sources, we helped improve both revenue, inventory management, and customer satisfaction.

-For brands in multiple verticals, we’ve seen that bricks retailers and brands waited too long to install smart and experienced e-commerce leadership.
-For those companies, we recommend four steps to establish leadership in online retail:
+For brands in multiple verticals, we’ve seen that bricks retailers and brands waited too long to install smart and experienced eCommerce leadership.
+For those companies, we recommend four steps to establish leadership in the eCommerce marketplace:

 - Be present online

 - Use metrics to drive rapid, continuous improvement